 When it comes to furnishing sterile environments like cleanrooms and hospitals, stainless steel has proven to be the construction material of choice.
-The smooth surfaces are easy to sanitize, and it isn’t susceptible to rust, corrosion, and other contaminants.
+Some examples of stainless steel furniture include gowning room furniture, laboratory furniture, gowning benches, ESD chairs, cleanroom stool, laminar flow hoods, etc. Whether they are cleanroom tables, cleanroom storage cabinets, or other cleanroom furniture, this smooth surfaces are easy to sanitize, and it isn’t susceptible to rust, corrosion, and other contaminants.
 So it makes sense that as a growing number of industries are implementing cleanrooms, stainless steel is becoming more and more important.

 Besides healthcare, stainless steel has become a staple of cleanrooms and labs in universities and research institutions, the defensive industry, crime labs, cannabis cultivation, and the manufacturing of food, pharmaceuticals, cosmetics, biotechnology, medical devices, automotive parts, nanotechnology, and more.
 Fortunately for these facilities, there is a range of NSF-certified stainless steel furniture options to meet their various cleanroom needs.
 Read on to learn about the following seven common types of stainless steel furniture: